darrylgit/bootstrap4-reflections/section5.md

   data-placement="right"
 ></button>
 ```
-_Note: as with tooltips, we must initialize with JQuery_
+_Note:_ as with tooltips, we must initialize with JQuery.
 ```javascript
 $('[data-toggle="popover"]').popover();
 ```